ausmck/examples/README.md

 Example project that uses Doxygen, Makefile, Catch2, Travis CI.

+This is also a repo used for students to practice pull requests

 This is a simple project that contain some of the tools used in the class.
 For example,

 - .gitignore